From time to time, we are asked if it's better to take PayPal versus credit card processing.

 PayPal processing rates are high and fixed across the board - they charge about 3%.
 Even with low volume, you should be able to get 2.6-2.7% from a credit card processor.
 If you have higher volume, you can get 2.3-2.5% or even lower.

 Because ordinary PayPal accounts use a unique processing system, they cannot be used for payments via other systems that are expecting a more standard method of exchanging the credit card numbers and associated information.
-In particular, PayPal accounts cannot be used with our API connections that allow you to collect payments directly from guests, such as HA/VRBO and Booking.com.
+In particular, PayPal accounts cannot be used with our API connections that allow you to collect payments directly from guests, such as Vrbo and Booking.com.

 PayPal is a giant company and offers many services.
 This article and its caveats apply specifically to ordinary PayPal accounts.

 PayPal (the company) also offers payment accounts of other types, such as PayPal Payments Pro and PayPal Payflow Pro.
 These accounts are not ordinary PayPal accounts - they are actual full credit card merchant processor accounts, fully supported by OwnerRez and as such can be used for all card processing purposes.
-The restrictions and issues discussed here do not apply to those types of account.
+The restrictions and issues discussed here do not apply to those types of accounts.